lubuntu-team/manual/source/2/2.3/2.3.1/lximage.rst

 If you wish to print a picture after viewing it from the :menuselection:`File --> Pint` or press :kbd:`control+ p` to bring up a print dialog.
 To exit the window with a keyboard shortcut press the :kbd:`Escape` key.

 To rotate an image to the right press the circular arrow that points to the right, press :kbd:`R`, or go to :menuselection:`Edit --> Rotate Clockwise`.
-To rotate counterclockwise use the circular arrow pointing to the left, press :kbd:`L`, or :menuselection:`Edit -->Rotate Conterclockwise`.
+To rotate counterclockwise use the circular arrow pointing to the left, press :kbd:`L`, or :menuselection:`Edit -->Rotate Counterclockwise`.
 To zoom in on a picture press the icon with a magnifying glass with a + symbol on it, :menuselection:`View --> Zoom In`, or press :kbd:`control + +`.
 To zoom out press the button of a magnifying glass with a - symbol in it, :menuselection:`View --> Zoom Out` or press :kbd:`control + -`.

 To flip your image on the vertical axis press :kbd:`V` or :menuselection:`Edit --> Flip Vertically`.
-To flip your image on the horizontal axis press :kbd:`H` or :menuselection:`Edit --> Flip Horizonatally`.
+To flip your image on the horizontal axis press :kbd:`H` or :menuselection:`Edit --> Flip Horizontally`.

 To copy an image to the clipboard you can :menuselection:`Edit --> Copy to Clipboard`.
 To paste an image to the clipboard :menuselection:`Edit --> Paste from Clipboard`.

-To view the next picture on your image press the :kbd:`right arrow` or :kbd:`page down` and conversly to view the previous image press the :kbd:`left arrow` or :kbd:`page up`.
+To view the next picture on your image press the :kbd:`right arrow` or :kbd:`page down` and conversely to view the previous image press the :kbd:`left arrow` or :kbd:`page up`.
 You can also scroll between different pictures with the mousewheel as well.
 To jump to the first picture press :kbd:`home` or :menuselection:`Go --> First File`.
 To jump to the last picture press :kbd:`end` or :menuselection:`Go --> Last File`.

 To view thumbnails of the current directory you can toggle thumbnails by pressing :kbd:`T` or :menuselection:`View --> Show Thumbnails` and thumbnails will show at the bottom  with a scrollbar at the bottom of the window to view the whole folder.
 To open the thumbnail of a picture in a another program such as one to edit that picture right click :menuselection:`Open click` and select the program you want to edit with.
-To reaname an image after viewing it right click on the thumbnail select :menuselection:`Rename` and type the filename for the picture you want.
+To rename an image after viewing it right click on the thumbnail select :menuselection:`Rename` and type the filename for the picture you want.
 To move a file to the trash can right click on it and select :menuselection:`Move to Trash`.

 .. image:: lximage-thumb.png